 Coffee With a Cop is a week from today!
 We hope that you will come down to Blue Valley Bistro and join some of our local law enforcement officers for coffee and conversation!

-over 1 year ago, Creswell Admin
+almost 2 years ago, Creswell Admin

 Coffee With a Cop.
 Saturday JAN 27 BLUE VALLEY BISTRO 116 Melton Road 10AM-12PM NO PURCHASE NECESSARY.
 Join some of creswell’s finest law enforcement officers for coffee and conversation!
 For more information, please contact sgt.
 Speldrich at alex.speldrich@lanecountyor.gov